Overview

 This programme aims to help in-service primary school teachers to:

-• compare the experiences of different regions in promoting values education and how it can broaden teachers' perspectives;
+- compare the experiences of different regions in promoting values education, so as to broaden teachers' perspectives;

 Programme Structure